 Each service counts as 1 interface for licensing purposes.

-Get IP Address Management Reports to monitor address space usage and DHCP configuration in your network.
+Get IP Address Management reports to monitor address space usage and DHCP configuration across your network.

-TotalView automatically queries the Microsoft DHCP servers for address usage information, so you will never run out of addresses, or wonder what device is occupying a statically-assigned IP address.
+TotalView automatically queries Microsoft DHCP servers for address usage information, so your team can avoid running out of addresses or wondering which device is using a statically assigned IP address.

-Get quick and detailed reports that include VLAN name, number, usable and available IP addresses, type (DHCP or static), device manufacturers, lease, when the IP address was last seen, and whether it is connected.
-You can also easily drill down into specific IP addresses and NetFlow statistics to determine what a device is communicating with.
+Get quick, detailed reports that include VLAN name, VLAN number, usable and available IP addresses, type, whether DHCP or static, device manufacturers, lease details, when the IP address was last seen, and whether it is connected.

-TotalView automatically generates an inventory of all network devices.
+TotalView automatically generates an inventory of all network devices, giving IT teams a clear view of what is in the environment.

 The inventory includes:

-Want to find out what happened between two IP endpoints at a certain time?
+Want to find out what happened between two IP endpoints at a specific time?

-Our industry-leading path mapper will tell you what happened on all involved links, switches, and routers used to pass traffic between any two IP addresses at any point in time.
-This means you can solve problems that happened 5 minutes ago, 5 hours ago, or 5 days ago from one easy-to-disseminate report.
+TotalView path mapping shows what happened on the links, switches, and routers used to pass traffic between any two IP addresses at any point in time.

-You never have to tell a user "I don't know what happened".
+With this level of visibility in your network troubleshooting software, you never have to tell a user, “I don’t know what happened.”

-If local or remote DNS is not responding, people might see it as an Internet outage.
-If your link to the Internet is up, but an upstream connection is down, you might not have any visibility into this problem.
+If local or remote DNS is not responding, users may see it as an Internet outage.
+If your Internet link is up but an upstream connection is down, you may not have clear visibility into the issue.

 The daily Network Weather Report™ is sent out so the team can know what issues exist and what problems are developing so they can be worked on proactively each morning.